 [Section 48 amended by No. 94 of 1984 s.
 29 and 66; No. 119 of 1987 s.
 11.]

 48A.
-Awards and agreements to make provision for resolution of disputes
+Awards etc. to provide for dispute resolution

 (1) In exercising its jurisdiction under this Part the Commission shall not make an award or applicable order, or register an industrial agreement, unless the award, order or industrial agreement makes provision for procedures to be followed in connection with questions, disputes or difficulties arising under the award, order or industrial agreement.